-Outcome Goal 1.5 Respond effectively to legal mandates, so Alaskan workers are provided protection under the AKOSH Act Annual Performance Goal 1.5.a Initiate inspections of fatalities and catastrophes (three or more hospitalizations) within one (1) working day and for two or less hospitalizations within seven (7) working days for 90% of occurrences to prevent further injuries or deaths Strategies: Enforcement - Initiate inspections of fatalities and incidents where three or more workers are hospitalized within one (1) working day and where one or two workers are hospitalized within seven (7) working days Indicators: Enforcement - Percentage of cases that meet the requirements Data Source(s): IMIS Baseline: 90% within time limits
+Respond effectively to legal mandates, so Alaskan workers are provided protection under the AKOSH Act

+Initiate inspections of fatalities and catastrophes (three or more hospitalizations) within one (1) working day and for two or less hospitalizations within seven (7) working days for 90% of occurrences to prevent further injuries or deaths

+Initiate inspections of fatalities and incidents where three or more workers are hospitalized within one (1) working day and where one or two workers are hospitalized within seven (7) working days

+Percentage of cases that meet the requirements

+IMIS

+90% within time limits

+Comments:

 The threshold of three or more hospitalizations meets the federal standard for a catastrophe and the threshold of one to two hospitalizations meets state requirements.
 Note: Investigations delayed due to limitations that exist in Alaska such as weather, lack of roads, and travel restrictions, will not be counted against the percentage.
 However, an investigation will be initiated as soon as conditions permit.